Concordium/concordium-node-sdk-js/packages/web/README.md

 ## GetNonce.html
 A simple example that allows calling a JSON-RPC server for a given account's next nonce and displays it.

+## DetectApi.html
+A simple example that shows how a website can detect the injected Concordium browser wallet API and use it to connect to an account.

 # Build